Julius Rosenwald: Marriage and family

 In 1890, Rosenwald married Augusta "Gussie" Nusbaum, a daughter of a competing clothier.
 Together they had five children: Lessing J. Rosenwald, Adele (Rosenwald) Deutsch Levy, Edith (Rosenwald) Stern, Marion (Rosenwald) Ascoli―second wife of Italian American journalist Max Ascoli―and William Rosenwald.
 Their son, Lessing Rosenwald, became a prominent businessman, following his father in the chairmanship of Sears, Roebuck & Company (1932–1939).
+William was also a successful businessman and philanthropist who created the United Jewish Appeal and established the William Rosenwald Family Fund.
 Edith married businessman Edgar B. Stern Sr.

 One of his grandchildren is Nina Rosenwald.
 Another was the Hollywood film producer Armand Deutsch, who believed that he was the intended target of the thrill killers Leopold and Loeb, who kidnapped and murdered his schoolmate Robert "Bobby" Franks on May 21, 1924.

 Sears, Roebuck & Company

 In 1893, Richard Sears and Alvah C. Roebuck renamed their watch company Sears, Roebuck & Company and began to diversify.
 Rosenwald and Weil was a principal supplier of men's clothing for Sears, Roebuck.
 The volumes of unsold merchandise caused by the Panic of 1893 and his declining health led Roebuck to leave the company.

 Roebuck placed his interest in the company in the hands of Sears who, in turn, offered that half of the company be sold to Chicago businessman Aaron Nusbaum, who in turn brought in Rosenwald, to whom Sears owed money.
 In August 1895, Sears sold Roebuck's half of the company to Nusbaum and Rosenwald for $75,000.
 The new Sears, Roebuck and Company was re-incorporated in Illinois with a capital stock of $150,000 in August 1895.
 Sears and Rosenwald got along well, but Nusbaum, who was Gussie Rosenwald's brother, was a problem.
 Sears and Rosenwald bought him out for $1.3 million in 1903.

 Rosenwald brought to the company a rational management philosophy and diversified product lines: dry goods, consumer durables, drugs, hardware, furniture, and nearly anything else a farm household could desire.
 The company's initiative at this time was particularly fortuitous with the initiation of Rural Free Delivery by the Post Office in 1896.
 From 1895 to 1907, under Rosenwald's leadership as vice president and treasurer, annual sales of the company climbed from $750,000 to upwards of $50 million.
 The prosperity of the company and their vision for greater expansion led Sears and Rosenwald to take the company public in 1906, with $40 million in stock.
 Rosenwald turned to his old friend Henry Goldman, who was now a senior partner at Goldman Sachs, to handle the initial public offering of the stock.
 After Sears resigned the presidency in 1908 due to declining health, Rosenwald was named president.